adv-labs-ufr/handbook/_sources/appendix/quick-reference.md

 ---

 ### General Safety
+**Safety training valid for 12 month and needs to be completed on [ILIAS](https://ilias.uni-freiburg.de/goto.php/crs/4019573)** before day one in the lab.

 **Why this matters:**
 General procedures are your first line of defence against accidents and protect the wider lab community.
 Shared spaces stay safe and efficient only when everyone follows the same baseline rules.